discos/doc/user/noto/Introduction.rst

 ********

-What ESCS is
+What DISCOS is
 ============

-ESCS is the DISCOS control software flavour produced for the Medicina and Noto radio telescopes.
+DISCOS is the control software produced for the Medicina, Noto and SRT radio telescopes.
 It is a distributed system based on ACS (ALMA Common Software), commanding all the devices of the telescope and allowing the user to perform single-dish